ettolrach

 Most commonly-used programming languages don't use a well-known algorithm for their type inference.
 A few languages use Hindley-Milner type inference, such as Rust, Haskell, and F#.

-Another algorithm which isn't used by any popular languages is called bidirectional type inference.
-In contrast to Hindley-Milner, it's supposed to be easier to implement, give better error messages, and require fewer type annotations with the drawback of being more difficult to understand and to start with.
+Another algorithm which isn't used by any popular languages (to my knowledge) is called bidirectional type inference.
+In contrast to Hindley-Milner, it's supposed to be easier to implement and gives better error messages with the drawback of being more difficult to understand and to start with.

 Read more.Written by ettolrach, 2025-08-17.